 - Make CFP finals: $500,000

 Fisher's $7.5 million salary in 2018 made him the SEC's second-highest paid coach and fourth highest in college football behind Alabama's Nick Saban, Ohio State's Urban Meyer and Michigan's Jim Harbaugh.

-He earned a $100,000 bonus for the Aggies playing NC State in the Gator Bowl.
-He also triggered a $150,000 bonus in his first year for the Aggies’ success in the classroom, meaning he earned close to $8 million in year one of his 10-year contract.
+He earned a $100,000 bonus for the Aggies playing NC State in the Gator Bowl that year.
+He also triggered a $150,000 bonus in his first year for the Aggies' success in the classroom, meaning he earned close to $8 million in year one of his 10-year contract.

 This post was originally published on September 30, 2019 but has been updated.